AlexandraCMB/02-push_swap/README.md

 Rotate upwards (top of stack goes to bottom):
 - ra - stack_a
-- ra - stack_b
+- rb - stack_b
 - rr - both  stacks <br>

 Rotate downwards (bottom of stack goes to top):
 - rra - stack_a
-- rra - stack_b
+- rrb - stack_b
 - rrr - both  stacks <br>

 ### Valid Inputs

-The data parsed to the programe must be valid or `Error\n` is printed to stderr and the programme doens't run.
-Inputs must be integer values not exceding the range of int type.
-Inputs can't have any letters in nor be typed words.
+The data parsed to the programe must be valid or `Error` and a new line is printed to stderr and the program doesn't run.
+Inputs must be integer values not exceeding the range of int type.
+Inputs cannot include letters.
+For example `./push_swap one 2 3` returns error.

 ### Example with valid inputs

-`./push_swap 3 2 1 2`
+`./push_swap 4 3 1 2`

 #### Initial State